nguyenank/shot-plotter/README.md

 Details configurations can be saved or restored through download/upload.
 When a detail configuration is downloaded, it stores the current order and visibility of details, as well as any newly created details.
 Also, currently selected/entered options in the details panel are made the default options when the configuration is uploaded; if a detail is not visible, it preserves its original default value.

 Clicking on the _Add Details_ Button allows creation of new details.
-There are three options for types of new details: radio buttons, text field, and dropdown.
+There are three options for types of new details: radio buttons, text field, dropdown, and time widget.
 The name of all details must be 1-16 characters.

 Radio buttons are limited to at most 5 options; each option must be between 1-32 characters and all options must be unique.
 The default value can be selected by checking the appropriate radio button.

 For a text field, a default value can be entered and can be up to 32 characters.

 For a dropdown, options are entered in a text area, with each option on a new line.
 Each option must be between 1-50 characters.
 The first option is the default selection.
 Unlike with the _Type_ detail, new options cannot be added from the details panel, though options can still be searched.

+A time widget is a timer you can choose to have count up or countdown.
+The starting time can be inputted when creating the detail; times must be in the format MM:SS or M:SS, where (M)M is minutes and SS is seconds.
+When using the time widget in the details panel, the time can be edited any time the time widget is paused.
+The timer can be paused/started by clicking on the button next to the time.

 #### Rink